Clint Eastwood: 2010–2026: Directorial focus, later roles, and retirement

 In May 2019, it was announced that Eastwood would direct The Ballad of Richard Jewell, based on the life of heroic security guard Richard Jewell, who was wrongly suspected in the 1996 Olympic bombing.
 Later retitled simply Richard Jewell, Eastwood directed and produced the film, through Warner Bros., his tenth straight film with the company.
 Jonah Hill and Leonardo DiCaprio were originally set to star in the film in 2014, when it was to be directed by Paul Greengrass, but DiCaprio and Hill would ultimately serve only as producers on Eastwood's film.
 The film stars Paul Walter Hauser in the titular role, along with Sam Rockwell, Kathy Bates, Jon Hamm, and Olivia Wilde in supporting roles.
 Filming began on June 24, 2019, and Richard Jewell was released on December 13, 2019.

 In October 2020, it was announced that Eastwood would direct, produce, and star in Cry Macho, an adaptation of the 1975 novel of the same name, for Warner Bros.
 Pictures.
 Production of the film took place in New Mexico between November and December 2020.
 It was released on September 17, 2021, to mixed reviews and commercial failure.

 In April 2023, reports emerged that Eastwood would direct and produce Juror #2, from a screenplay by Jonathan Abrams.
 The film stars Nicholas Hoult, Toni Collette, Zoey Deutch, Kiefer Sutherland, and J.K.
 Simmons.
 Production began in June 2023, but was temporarily suspended due to the 2023 SAG-AFTRA strike, resuming in November 2023.
 The film was distributed by Warner Bros. and released in November 2024, to generally favorable reviews.
-It has been rumored that Juror #2 may be Eastwood's final directorial effort, though insiders deny this.
+Although insiders initially denied rumors that Juror #2 may be Eastwood's final directorial effort, his son Kyle revealed in 2026 that he had retired.